Wang-Cankun/desso-database/README.md

 ## Description

-DEESO is a method for cis-regulatory motif prediction using deep neural networks and the binomial distribution model.
-The DESSO database provides computed details of human transcription factor binding sites information, as well as uploads ChIP-seq dataset to predict cis-regulatory motifs using pre-trained models.
+DESSO is a database that provides all identified sequence and shape motifs from a homonymous framework.
+This framework contains a deep learning model for motif pattern learning and a novel statistical model for motif instance identification.
 The DESSO database records 690 human ENCODE ChIP-seq datasets, 185 transcription factors datasets related to 20 cancer types, and 3 Single-cell ChIP-seq datasets.

 ## Build Setup